Aesica/RMMV/README.md

 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles

 ### AES_RaceCore
-Info:  Adds the ability to assign races to actors and enemies, as well as modifiers vs those races, or modifiers vs attacks coming from those races.
-These modifiers can be placed on actors, classes, enemies, items, skills, weapons, and armor.
+Info:  Adds races and racial modifiers to your game's battle system
+- Add races to enemies and actors
+- Damage vs racetype note tags for actors/enemies, classes, skills, equips, and states
+- Defense vs racetype note tags for actors/enemies, classes, skills, equips, and states
+- Function to retrieve the name of the target's race